8 Minutes After Saying 'I Don't Like Pinocchios,' Trump's Nose Grows

 In a pair of posts to Twitter, Washington Post Fact Checker columnist Glenn Kessler addressed both Trump’s Pinocchio comment and his claim about mining jobs.

 “Well, this is how you end up with Pinocchios!”
-Kessler wrote, linking to the Post’s fact-check of a similar claim made the head of the Environmental Protection Agency last month.
+Kessler wrote, linking to the Post’s fact-check of a similar claim made by the head of the Environmental Protection Agency last month.

-In a series of TV interviews June 4 in which he defended Trump’s decision to withdraw the U.S. from the historic Paris Agreement on climate change, EPA Administrator Scott Pruitt bragged that the administration had added 50,000 jobs.
+In a series of TV interviews on June 4, in which he defended Trump’s decision to withdraw the U.S. from the historic Paris Agreement on climate change, EPA Administrator Scott Pruitt bragged that the administration had added 50,000 jobs.

 “Since the fourth quarter of last year until most recently, we’ve added almost 50,000 jobs in the coal sector,” he told NBC’s “Meet the Press.”
 “In the month of May alone, almost 7,000 jobs.”